Hybomitra lurida

 Hybomitra lurida is a species of horse-fly in the family Tabanidae.
+It is found across central and Northern Europe, Asia, Canada, Alaska and portions of the contiguous United States.

+Description

-It is found across central and Northern Europe and Asia.
-It is a large fly, between 12–15 millimetres long.
+It is a large fly, between 12 and 15 millimetres long.
+The subcallus is bare and there are yellow spots on the abdominal tergites.

+Habitat

-The grown flies fly in summer, from May to June.
-They prefer open landscapes, in forests and mountains.
-Usually, they stay around cattle.
+The grown flies fly in summer, from May to the beginning of August in Canada.

+Larval habitats include wetlands such as sphagnum bogs.

+Conservation

+H. lurida is listed as a species of special conservation concern in Connecticut.